 - How to Clean and Care for Isinglass and Canvass

 Finally, decide if you should have a survey done.
-Although this is commonly considered the buyer's responsibility, if you have one done ahead of time it can speed the time to sale—and help uncover any potential issues that are better addressed ahead of time.
-Read Do You Need a Boat Survey to learn more.
+Although this is commonly considered the buyer's responsibility if you have one done ahead of time it can speed up the time to selling the boat and help uncover any potential issues that are better addressed ahead of time.

-Now that your boat is ready to be placed on the market, you have to make some more decisions: ad placement, target audience, selling price, and so on.
-Will you go with print, advertise online, get a sign and park your boat in a high-visibility spot, or try an all-of-the-above approach?
+You have some more decisions to make when you're ready to advertise your boat, including: ad placement, target audience, negotiation room (your "reserve price") and so on.
+Will you go with print, advertise online, or simply get an old fashioned for sale sign and park your boat in a high-visibility spot?
+Maybe you'll try an all-of-the-above approach?

 Do you remember where you found your boat advertised?
 That may well be the best place to sell it again.
-Boats.com has over 150,000 boats for sale in a searchable database, and our online ads are easily updated with new photos or price changes (visit our Sell My Boat section to create a listing).
-Newspapers, newsletters, and other online classifieds can offer additional access to specialty buyers.
-Here is an article that offers more detail about why selling your boat online is best in most instances:
+Boats.com has over 120,000 boats for sale in a searchable database, and our online ads are easily updated with new photos or price changes (visit our Sell My Boat section to create a listing).
+Newspapers, newsletters, and other online classifieds can offer additional access to specialty buyers, whilst there is a wealth of information and more detail about why selling your boat online is best in most instances.
+And, on how to make your boat look even better online.

 When showing the boat, some owners become a bit hesitant if conditions are less than ideal.
 They don't want to go for a sea trial in rough weather, as the boat may bang around a bit and scare off the potential buyer.
 Or they might not want to try that hard-starting engine in cold weather.
 During these times, remind yourself that ideally, you're not just trying to turn your boat into cold, hard cash.
 You're trying to find the "right" buyer, the one who will ultimately fall in love with your boat, take care of it like you would, and will be a happy boater.
 So keep an open mind when it comes to sea trials, and don't be afraid to show the boat in less than ideal circumstances.